kuzzleio/documentation/src/core/1/plugins/guides/controllers/index.md

 ```

 However, it is possible to tell Kuzzle not to wrap the returned value in a Kuzzle Response and send it as it is.
-To do this, use the [Request.setResult](/core/1/plugins/plugin-context/constructors/request/#setresult) method by specifying the `raw: true` option.
+To do this, use the [Request.setResult](/core/1/plugins/plugin-context/constructors/request/#setresult) method  specifying the `raw: true` option.

 For example, to return an arbitrary JSON:
 ```js